ZcashFoundation/frost/rfcs/0001-messages.md

     participants: u8,
     /// The collected commitments for each signer
     commitments: Vec<CollectedCommitment>,
-    /// The length of the message
-    message_length: u64,
-    /// The message to be signed as bytes
+    /// The message to be signed as a vector of bytes
-    message: &'static [u8],
+    message: Vec<u8>,
 }

 /// The aggregator collected commitments for each signer in the